Octopus1348/ASUS-Zenbook-13-Hackintosh/README.md

 # ASUS Zenbook 13 Hackintosh
 This is a pre-built OpenCore Hackintosh EFI for ASUS Zenbook 13 laptops.
-This has been tested on the BX325J model, but also should work with others.
+This has been tested on the BX325J (aka UX325J) model, but also should work with others, the closer your model is to mine, the better.
+My CPU is Intel i5 Ice Lake.
+If you want more info about my computer, just search it up, I don't think other info is that important.

 Find out your audio driver codec before installing, it should be something like ALC*** with Realtek and CX**** with Conexant.
 Search up a tutorial on how for your OS online (you'll see why in step 7).
 # What's not working